Chip-firing and critical groups of signed graphs: Introduction

 In the language of chip-firing, Theorem \ref{thm:zchigeneral} says that a configuration is $z$-superstable if and only if it is \emph{$\chi$-superstable}.
-In addition, we can use the superstable configurations of the underlying graph $G$ to generate certain $z$-superstable configurations of $G_\phi$.
+We remark that Theorem \ref{thm:zchigeneral} can also be proved as a Corollary of Theorem \ref{thm:KeyIdea} by employing \cite[Theorem 4.4]{GuzKlivans}.
+Here we include a self-contained proof, in part to clarify some notational ambiguity in \cite{GuzKlivans}.
+From this we obtain the following corollary to Theorem \ref{thm:KeyIdea}.